Real World/Road Rules Challenge: The Inferno 3

 Real World/Road Rules Challenge: The Inferno 3 is the 14th season of the MTV reality game show, The Challenge (at the time known as Real World/Road Rules Challenge).

-The Inferno 3 marked the show's first trilogy, the third of the Inferno series, continuing on from The Inferno (8th season) and The Inferno II (10th season).
-Filming took place in Cape Town, South Africa, with cast members from The Real World, Road Rules and the Fresh Meat challenge competing.
+The Inferno 3 marked the show's first trilogy, continuing on from The Inferno and The Inferno II.
+Filming took place in Cape Town, South Africa, with cast members from The Real World, Road Rules and Real World/Road Rules Challenge: Fresh Meat competing.
 The teams were in the format of The Inferno II, "Good Guys" versus "Bad Asses."
 Contrary to the previous Inferno shows, the Lifesaver competitions have been limited to gender-only winners.
 The season premiered on Tuesday April 10, 2007 on MTV.

 There were $400,000 in prizes.